podsolnyh122/bubbles-screensaver-clone/README.md

 ## ⚠️ Known Limitation

 > **Only 3 bubble textures (colors) are available** — blue, purple, and red.
-> Unlike the original which had more color variations, this remake uses these three base textures with dynamic hue shifting to add visual variety.
+> Unlike the original which had more color variations and dynamic hue shifting to add visual variety, this remake uses these three base textures.

-*The dynamic hue cycling partially compensates for the limited palette, giving each bubble a gentle color drift over time.*

 ## 🚀 Getting Started